Is Xanax Addictive? Signs, Symptoms, and Statistics of Xanax Addiction

 The Risks Associated With Xanax

-The box warnings included the following language:
+The box warnings on Xanax include the following language:

 • Taking benzodiazepines with opioid drugs increases your risk for severe sleepiness, respiratory depression, coma, and death.